syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Incoming Primary Header Text Style
+## Incoming primary header text style

-The [`incomingPrimaryHeaderTextStyle`] property is used to specify the style for the primary header text in incoming message bubbles.
+The [`incomingPrimaryHeaderTextStyle`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/incomingPrimaryHeaderTextStyle.html) property is used to specify the style for the primary header text in incoming message bubbles.

 {% tabs %}
 {% highlight Dart %}